Stocktake: balancing supply and demand

 - Field recording booklet: a booklet of field recording sheets kept as an original chronological record of field data.

-- Stocktake Plus app: chronologically stores, organises and reports on field data, and has the capacity to store images.
+- COMING SOON Updated Stocktake Plus app: chronologically stores, organises and reports on field data, and has the capacity to store images.

-If you have a smart phone or tablet please download the Stocktake Plus app from your app store.
+Once the upgraded Stocktake Plus app is available, you will be able to download it from your app store.
 Stocktake Plus is free to all users and available for both Apple and Android.